 Hard Floors

-If you have hard floors in your house, such as hardwood, tiles, and laminate, your best option is a vacuum cleaner that comes with a number of attachments.
-You also want to opt for a lightweight vacuum cleaner so you prevent scratches on your floor.
+For hardwood, tiles, and laminate, choose a vacuum with various attachments.
+You also want to opt for a lightweight vacuum cleaner to prevent scratches on your floor.

-An upright vacuum cleaner can scratch your floors and leave debris on your floors.
-Some upright vacuums do come with a setting for hard floors, but you’re better choosing something like a canister vacuum.
+An upright vacuum cleaner can scratch your floors and leave behind debris.
+Some upright vacuums do come with a setting for hard floors, but you’re better at choosing something like a canister vacuum.

-Canister vacuums usually come with an attachment brush for bare floors, which prevents scratching.
-Plus, they are good for rugs if you have any on your hard floors.
+Canister vacuums usually have a brush attachment for bare floors, preventing scratching.
+Plus, they are good for rugs.

 Carpeting

-If you’ve opted for a cozy carpet in your home, it’s important to care for that.
-For carpet, you need something quite powerful.
-It needs to be able to pull out dirt and debris from carpet strands.
+If you’ve opted for a cozy carpet in your home, you need something quite powerful.
+It must be able to pull out dirt and debris from carpet strands.

 Bagged Vs. Bagless

-When it comes to deciding between vacuum cleaners, you might also want to consider if you want a bagged or bagless device.
+When deciding between vacuum cleaners, you need to consider if you want a bagged or bagless device.
 There are pros and cons to both.

 Bagged Vacuums

-- It’s good if anyone in your family has allergies.
+- It’s best for those with allergies.
 Bags trap most of the dirt, dust, and pollen.
-Exposure is minimal even when you’re emptying them.
+Exposure is minimal, even when you’re emptying them.

 - There is less mess.
-The dust doesn’t go everywhere when you empty the vacuum, because all the dirt is in a bag.
+The dust doesn’t go everywhere when you empty the vacuum.

 - Vacuum bags are available at most supermarkets.